ARMmbed/mbed-os-example-ble/README.md

 yotta also controls the build of your software in order to ensure downloaded modules are available to use in your code.

-Yotta modules come with a `module.json` to describe its metadata and dependencies.
+Yotta modules come with a `module.json` to describe their metadata and dependencies.

 As an example, the BLE_Beacon demo comes with the following module.json: